Yoeri-z/mgen_cli/README.md

   const ernie =
       Person(name: "Ernie", age: 29, livesAt: locationErnie, friends: []);
   //define the person bert
-  //since ernie already exists we could make bert friends with ernie, but ernie and bert just met and they are not friends yet const bert =
+  //since ernie already exists we could make bert friends with ernie,
+  //but ernie and bert just met and they are not friends yet const bert =
       Person(name: "Bert", age: 34, livesAt: locationBert, friends: []);

   //because Ernie thinks Bert is a nice person, Ernie wants bert as a friend
   //We can do this but because of immutability we have to copy ernie with new friends
-  //note that this value can not be constant since copyWith is a function and we dont know its value from beforehand final ernieWithFriends = ernie.copyWith(friends: [bert]);
+  //note that this value can not be constant since copyWith is a function
+  //and we dont know its value beforehand final ernieWithFriends = ernie.copyWith(friends: [bert]);

   //we can convert the object into a json